 Within each pie, you can have up to 100 stocks or ETFs.
 Each stock can carry a different weight in the portfolio.
 There is no limit on the number of pies you can have in your M1 Finance account!
 For example, you could have one growth oriented pie and one income oriented pie in your M1 Finance account.

-As an M1 Finance investor, you have the choice between investing in a custom pie or expert pie.
+As an M1 Finance investor, you have the choice between investing in a custom pie or an expert pie.
 Here is our step by step guide on how M1 Finance works.

 The M1 Finance platform offers expert pies as well as custom pies.

-These expert pies are created by M1 Finance and are offered to provide increased diversification as well as low cost alternatives to some of the other investment options on the market.
+These expert pies are created by M1 Finance and are offered to provide increased diversification as well as low-cost alternatives to some of the other investment options on the market.

 Expert pies may be a suitable choice for beginners who do not want to build an investment portfolio from scratch.
 These expert pies can make up your entire investment portfolio or just a portion of it.
 These expert pies are also perfect for retirement accounts and passive stock market investors.

 M1 Finance creates these professionally built pies based on generally accepted investing principles as well as past performance data.
-They offer a variety of expert pies, each composing of 2 to 20 securities depending on the type you choose.
+They offer a variety of expert pies, each composed of 2 to 20 securities depending on the type you choose.
 Expert pies are designed by M1 Finance investment professionals as well as third party partners such as Cambria Investments.
 The M1 Finance platform offers 9 different categories of expert pies.

 M1 Finance has a quantitative model for choosing the specific ETFs within each expert pie.
-This model takes into account variables such as fees, assets under management and tracking error of standard deviation.
-These variables result in low cost ETFs that track the underlying benchmarks better than most other ETFs in their category.
+This model takes into account variables such as fees, assets under management, and tracking error of standard deviation.
+These variables result in low-cost ETFs that track the underlying benchmarks better than most other ETFs in their category.